 Issue age and minimum

-You should be between the ages of 0-80 in order to purchase Allianz Index Advantage Variable Annuity.
+You must be between the ages of 0-80 in order to purchase Allianz Index Advantage Variable Annuity.

 The minimum initial purchase payment is $10,000 for qualified and nonqualified contracts.